 We have several interfaces to the Webots robotics simulator, for different use cases.

-An interface for the Mars rover example used in our PLDI paper.
-This interface is extremely simple and might be a good baseline for developing your own interface.
+A model for the Mars rover example used in our PLDI paper.
+This model is extremely simple and might be a good baseline for developing your own model.
 See the examples in

-A more specific interface for traffic scenarios at intersections, using guideways from the Intelligent Intersections Toolkit.
+A more specific model for traffic scenarios at intersections, using guideways from the Intelligent Intersections Toolkit.
 See the examples in

 examples/webots/guidewaysand the documentation of